OwenCochell/cursepy/docs/source/basic/curse_inst.rst

 and allows for a more pythonic, class-based way of interacting with CF.

-CI's use the entry point methods of the HC that returned them.
+CI's use the entry point methods of the CC that returned them.
 This means that they expect the handlers at the given location to accept the standard arguments, and return the standard objects.